KeivanS/SC_SNAPS/README.md

   0 0 0                   # reduced coordinates (conventional lattice if 0 on line 3, otherwise primitive)
   0.5 0.5 0.5
 ```

+NOTE: if you want to directly input the primitive cell information, use 1 1 1 90 90 90 on the first line and use the second line for the cartesian units of the primitive cell AND  on the thrid line use scale (=1) followed by a non-zero number like 9

 ### `snaps.inp` — snapshot parameters
 ```